LearnWeb3DAO/BasicFrontEndTutorial/README.md

-# Level 7 - Create An Ethereum Dapp with Ethersjs
+# Level 7 - Create An Ethereum Dapp with Ethers.js

 ### (Forked from [BlockDevsUnited/BasicFrontEndTutorial](https://github.com/BlockDevsUnited/BasicFrontEndTutorial))

 This is a step-by-step tutorial on how to create a front end, deploy a Solidity smart contract, and connect them together.
-We will use [Metamask](https://metamask.io), [Remix IDE](https://remix.ethereum.org) and [Ethersjs](https://github.com/ethers-io/ethers.js/).
+We will use [Metamask](https://metamask.io), [Remix IDE](https://remix.ethereum.org) and [Ethers.js](https://github.com/ethers-io/ethers.js/).

 By the end of this tutorial you will be able to create a simple HTML front end with buttons that can interact with smart contract functions.
 The tutorial takes place in 3 stages

-- Create a basic html web page
+- Create a basic HTML web page
-- Create a basic solidity smart contract
+- Create a basic Solidity smart contract
-- Connect the web page with the smart contracts using Ethersjs.
+- Connect the web page with the smart contracts using Ethers.js.

 ---